Festivals and events

 Some of them organise annual walking festivals too, wonderfully intimate affairs showcasing the best of the North York Moors.
 They're a great way to experience the spectacular scenery and meet like-minded souls.

 A week or more's worth of walks around Cleveland, led by Countryside Rangers, Loftus ACCORD Walking Group, Tees Valley Wildlife Trust, Cleveland Ironstone Mining Museum, River Tees Rediscovered and others.
-Hidden woodlands, ancient trods, coastal views, history and wildlife, from 90 minute strolls to full day classics, there's something for all abilities.
-See details of all Redcar & Cleveland's events here.
+Hidden woodlands, ancient trods, coastal views, history and wildlife, from 90 minute strolls to full day classics, there's something for all abilities and in 2019, there'll be walks celebrating the Cleveland Way National Trail's 50th anniversary.
+See details of Redcar & Cleveland's events here.

 Join us over the Spring Bank Holiday weekend for the return of our exciting walking festival!
 Come and join us and enjoy a great programme of over 10 guided themed walks in some very special places as we celebrate the 50th anniversary of the Cleveland Way National Trail.

 A little further afield, the Yorkshire Wolds Walking & Outdoors Festival is held over nine days every September, offering a mix of walking, cycling and riding tasters.

 The Ramblers annual Festival of Winter Walks, held over the Christmas and New Year period, usually includes some walks in the North York Moors area.
 Check out their events calendar for the most up-to-date information.